 #9 – Bernese Mountain Dog

 Not only are these gentle giants prone to the vast majority of issues that all other large breeds have, they have thick coats that require regular grooming.
 While the coat needs only weekly brushing, their ears require special treatment as they can trap bacteria and become infected if not regular cleaned.
-Bernese Mountain Dogs have one of the highest incidences of cancer in all dog breeds, and owners of this breed report almost three times as many musculoskeletal problems as owners of other breeds.
+Bernese Mountain Dogs have one of the highest incidences of cancer in all dog breeds, and parents of this breed report almost three times as many musculoskeletal problems than other breeds.
 Because of these issues, Bernese Mountain Dogs may face early loss of mobility and a decreased lifespan.

 #10 – Basset Hound